-Instructions on how to schedule appointments and links to TutorTrac are available in the Make an Appointment section.
+Instructions on how to schedule appointments and links to ThinkingStorm are available in the Make an Appointment section.

 - How should I prepare for an appointment?

 Students with scheduled appointments should arrange to arrive a few minutes before their start time.
 Those with scheduled appointments and students seeking to drop-in should take a seat on the couch, while drop-in students must first sign the clipboard indicating their class and time of arrival.
 In order to make the most use of the appointment time, students should have their ID numbers ready and their cell phones turned off.
 Any assignment instructions, previous drafts, instructor comments, or relevant research should be available to show the writing tutor.

-- What if I need more than a half hour?
+- What if I need more than an hour?

-Depending upon the volume in the Writing Center and the schedule of the student and writing tutor, sometimes an appointment may continue beyond the scheduled half-hour time slot.
+Depending upon the volume in the Writing Center and the schedule of the student and writing tutor, sometimes an appointment may continue beyond the scheduled hour time slot.
 Often, however, the student will need to schedule additional Writing Center appointments with the same or a different tutor.
 Occasionally, a tutor will schedule a longer appointment for a student he or she works with on a regular basis or for a student whose specific writing issues require additional time.

 - Can I schedule an appointment with a specific tutor?

 - How will my instructor know I had an appointment?

 At the end of each appointment, the writing tutor will complete and sign a Writing Center Appointment record.
 This small slip of paper will indicate the writing issues worked on during the appointment, what the student will do next, and what follow-up appointments are recommended.
 Some instructors ask students to staple these slips to the draft of the paper that was worked on in the Writing Center, while others may ask for the slip alone.
 Students should consult with their instructors.
 In addition, instructors receive printed reports verifying the number and duration of student appointments.

 - What should I do if I cannot attend my appointment?